10 things to do in London in winter

 London prices in winter

-Prices in London in winter vary a lot depending on the month in which you visit.
+The prices of London in winter vary greatly depending on the month in which you visit.
 Thus, in the days of Christmas, prices tend to be a little more exorbitant, while in the months of January and February you can find the cheapest of the year, both in flights and in hotels and excursions.

 What to pack in your suitcase if you travel to London in winter